 A sample of this file is provided on the EAServer installation CD.
-However, it will not run unless you edit the copy placed in your install image.
-This file configures the features to uninstall, using syntax similar to the options described in "Feature selection parameters" on page 30.
+However, it does not run unless you edit the copy placed in your install image.
+This file configures the features to uninstall, using syntax similar to the options described in "Feature selection parameters" on page 28.
 To remove everything, set all the feature options to True.
-For a partial uninstallation, change the feature options to False for those features that should not be removed.
+For a partial uninstallation, change the feature options to False for those features that you do not want to remove.

 Note Some feature options in SilentUninstall_Unix.txt have a parent-child relationship, indicated by indentation in the sample file.
-To uninstall a parent feature, the parent feature and all child features must be set to True in SilentUninstall_Unix.txt.
+To uninstall a parent feature, the parent feature and all child features must be set to True in SilentUninstall Unix.txt.

-SilentUninstall_Unix.sh
+SilentUninstall Unix.sh

-Users of your install will run this file to remove the installation from their system.
-A sample of this file is provided on the EAServer installation CD.
-Place a copy in your install image, and verify the following, keeping in mind that the file will be run in the EAServer uninstall directory:
+Users of your installation run this file to remove the installation from their system.
+A sample of this file is on the EAServer installation CD.
+Place a copy in your install image, and verify the following, keeping in mind that the file is run from the EAServer uninstall directory: